davekilian/terracast/docs/architecture.md

 ## Storage Model

 TODO this is layered.
-The lowest level is abstractions over block and object storage devices identified by URIs.
+The lowest level is tiered abstractions over block and object storage devices identified by URIs.
 The next level is a replication, erasure coding, checksumming and encrypting protection layer.
-The top level is higher-level storage primitives like logs and key-value catalogs for schema information.
+The top level is higher-level storage primitives like logs with linked runs and key-value catalogs for schema information.

 ## Indexing Structures